obriencj/python-promises/README.md

 The functions `breakable` and `breakable_proxy` will create a container and proxy promise (respectively) for a piece of work.
 These functions wrap the work in a try/except clause to catch any exceptions.
-A promise created with these functions way will be considered delivered but broken should it raise during delivery, and will not re-attempt delivery.
+A promise created with these functions will be considered delivered but broken should it raise during delivery, and will not re-attempt delivery.

-The function `breakable_deliver` attempts delivery on a promise generated from `lazy` or `lazy_proxy`.
+As an alternative to creating a breakable promise, the function `breakable_deliver` attempts delivery on a promise generated from `lazy` or `lazy_proxy`.
 If the promise raises during delivery, a `BrokenPromise` is generated and returned.
-However, the promise will not be considered delivered, and any future attempts at delivery will execute the work.
+However, the promise will not be considered delivered, and any future attempts at delivery will cause the work to be executed again.

 ## Requirements